Sine Test Control Parameters

 August 18, 2022

-A control loop refers to the physical system and control functions that make adjustments to achieve the desired output.
-Adjusting these parameters determines how the control algorithm responds to the DUT’s response.
+A control loop refers to the physical system and control functions that make adjustments to achieve the desired vibration levels.
+Adjusting these parameters determines how the control algorithm responds to the output from the shaker table or device under test (DUT).

-In the VibrationVIEW Sine test mode, the technician can define the control loop parameters under the Parameters tab in the Sine Test Settings dialog box.
+In the VibrationVIEW Sine test mode, the test engineer can define the control loop parameters under the Parameters tab in the Sine Test Settings dialog box.
+The parameter values depend on the test definition and setup, although the default values are acceptable in many instances.

 Startup Parameters